 Habit Four: Seek Out Snail-Approved Eateries

 When dining out, look for establishments awarded the Slow Food “Snail of Approval.”
-This seal recognizes restaurants and cafés committed to ethical sourcing, community engagement and a thoughtful hospitality experience.
+This seal recognizes restaurants and cafés committed to ethical sourcing, community engagement, and a thoughtful hospitality experience.
+Understanding what slow food is makes it easier to spot these values in action, from menus built around seasonal local ingredients to kitchens that partner directly with small-scale producers.
+Choosing a Snail-approved venue turns an ordinary meal into a meaningful act of support for the broader movement, one plate at a time.

 Habit Five: Embrace Heirloom Pantry Staples

-Transform your pantry with ingredients that protect biodiversity, stone-ground flours, ancient beans, whole spices and raw honey from Presidia projects.
-These staples carry a story of place and resilience, adding depth of flavor and purpose.
+Transform your pantry with ingredients that protect biodiversity, such as stone-ground flours, ancient beans, whole spices, and raw honey sourced from Presidia projects.
+These staples carry a story of place and resilience, adding depth of flavor and purpose to your kitchen.
+By choosing these heirloom items, you are actively participating in the movement, as what is slow food if not a commitment to preserving the ingredients and traditions that sustain our global food heritage?

 Habit Six: Host a Slow Food Gathering